sagemath/trac_to_gh/Issue 6227.md

 # Issue 6227: Remove python_* files in ext directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6227

 Original creator: was